DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 The terminology seems clear (deferred = dormant, reinstate = return onto course).

-Reinstatement of a deferred trainee and extension of one's course both mean that the trainee becomes part of the current cohort.
+Reinstatement of a deferred trainee and extension of one’s course both mean that the trainee becomes part of the current cohort.

 > “We would update it within a couple of days because it affects bursaries and funding.”